The Memorial Bridge, a private tollled crossing over the Ohio River, connects Parkersburg, West Virginia to Belpre, Ohio.

 Traffic counts for the Memorial Bridge had recovered by 1991 and peaked at 4.8 million vehicles annually by 2007, although the opening of the Blennerhassett Bridge for US Route 50 caused vehicle counts to decline to 4 million vehicles by 2010.
 4

-With an eye towards the replacement of Memorial Bridge, which could cost between $80 million to $100 million, the City Council voted to explore options to sell the crossing on December 18, 2018.
+With an eye towards the replacement of Memorial Bridge, which could cost between $80 million to $100 million, City Council voted to explore options to sell the crossing on December 18, 2018.
+4 In February 2021, Colorado-based United Bridge Partners was selected by the city to purchase, rehabilitate, and operate the Memorial Bridge.
+The company acquired the bridge from the city for $4 million in May.
+5 6

 Initially, the US Route 50 designation was moved from the Parkersburg-Belpre Bridge onto the Memorial Bridge.
 4 In September 1964, the US Route 50 and OH Route 7 freeway bypass of Belpre opened which offered a direct connection to the Memorial Bridge.
 In 1966, the Memorial Bridge was re-designated as US Route 50 Truck and the Parkersburg-Belpre Bridge was re-designated as US Route 50.